saiksha8502/AuctionSystem/README.md

 Winning bid is returned to publisher’s ad server and subsequently, the ad is  displayed

 # Technology Used
-Socket.io
+Socket.io,
-Express: Back-End Framework
+Express: Back-End Framework ,
-React: Front-End Library
+React: Front-End Library,
 Node.js: JS Runtime Environment

 # Services